Tightrope-walking rationality in action: Feyerabendian insights for the foundations of quantum mechanics: Realism vs instrumentalism, in the interpretation of QM

-\begin{quote} One of the basic assumptions of the orthodox view is that 'in our description of nature the purpose is [...] to trace down, as far as it is possible, relations between the manifold aspects of our experience'. [...]
-If we add to this the idea that 'only with the help of classical ideas is it possible to ascribe an unambiguous meaning to the results of observation' (which means that the building stones referred to in the first quotation are classical states of affairs) we arrive at once at the result that a microscopic theory cannot be anything but a device for the prediction of a particular kind of fact, viz. of classical states of affairs. [...]
+\begin{quote} [...]
 It is also true that the quantum theory is the first theory of importance which to some extent satisfies the programme of Berkeley and Mach (classical states of affairs replacing the 'perceptions' of the former and the 'elements' of the latter).
 But it must not be forgotten that there is a whole tradition which is connected with the philosophical position of realism and which went along completely different lines.
 In this tradition the facts of experience, whether or not they are now describable in terms of a universal theory (such as classical mechanics), are not regarded as unalterable building stones of knowledge; they are regarded as capable of analysis, of improvement, and it is even assumed that such an analysis and improvement is absolutely necessary. [examples: Galileo and Copernico, atomic theory] [...]
 This tradition proceeds from the very reasonable assumption that our ideas as well as our experiences may be erroneous and that the latter gives at most an approximate account of what is going on in reality.
-Bohm's own point of view is closely connected with this tradition.
-Having shown that all the attempts to prove the uniqueness of the Copenhagen Interpretation are invalid, he suggests 'to take the field and particle concepts of classical physics as starting points and to modify and enrich them in such a way that they are able to deal with the new combination of wave and particle properties that is implied in the quantum theory' (98, my italics).
-Such modified concepts, or even a completely new conceptual apparatus which does not any longer make use of classical ideas, will of course at first be 'extraphysical' (99) in the sense that it will not be accessible to test with the help of methods available before it was conceived.
-However, 'the history of scientific research is full of examples in which it was very fruitful indeed to assume that certain objects and elements might be real, long before any procedures were known that could permit them to be observed directly. [...]
-In this way positivism 'constitutes a dogmatic restriction of the possible forms of future experience' which in the case of quantum mechanics leads to the belief that the success of probabilistic theories of the type of the current quantum mechanics indicates that in the next domain it is very likely that we shall be led to theories that are . . . even more probabilistic [...]' - \cite{PKF}, page 224-225 \end{quote}
+Bohm's own point of view is closely connected with this tradition. - \cite{PKF}, page 224-225 \end{quote}